Best Medium-Sized Android Phone

 Best on a budget

-OnePlus 3T
+OnePlus 5T

-The OnePlus 3T does everything well — that's what you need to know first.
-At $439, you get a lot for your money — it's a nice little boost over the still-excellent OnePlus 3 — and its all-metal chassis doesn't feel overly large despite the ample 5.5-inch screen size.
-And that's what you're looking for in a big phone: one that doesn't feel like a brick in your hand.
+The OnePlus 5T offers flagship-class performance without the sky-high price tag.
+Starting at $499 for a Snapdragon 835, 6GB of RAM, and 64GB of storage, it's a bargain that brings an all-aluminum chassis, dual cameras, and a 2:1 display.

-OnePlus did a great job improving the internals in the OnePlus 3T: the 5.5-inch Full HD display is vivid and bright, and the quad-core Snapdragon 821 paired with 6GB of RAM makes the phone a formidable performer — even more so when you consider the $439 price point.
-While it lacks the little things that add up to justify the S8's extra cost — water resistance, expandable storage, and a high-quality QHD display — the OnePlus 3T is without compromises, which is something we're really happy to see at this price tier.
+OxygenOS, the software running on the OnePlus 5T, is one of my favorite versions of Android around; it's almost identical to stock Android, with a touch of added customizability.
+Because it's so lightweight, the OnePlus 5 runs exceptionally fast given its price.
+There's also an incredibly convenient audio profile switcher above the volume rocker for quickly adjusting levels, and outrageously fast face unlock security.

-Bottom-line: With a big, bright 5.5-inch screen, a great camera, excellent build quality, and loads of nice software touches, the OnePlus 3T is one of the best smartphone deals you can find today.
+Bottom-line: With a big, bright screen, a great dual-camera layout, excellent build quality, and loads of nice software touches, the OnePlus 5T is one of the best smartphone deals you can find today.

-One more thing: The OnePlus 3T runs Android 7.1.1, which is newer than the software that ships on the Galaxy S8 and LG G6.
+One more thing: The 5T won't receive Android Oreo until Q1 2018, but OnePlus will be running an open beta program by the end of November.

 Conclusion

 The Galaxy S8 may not seem like a medium-sized phone, but that's because its tall screen is deceptive.
 In fact, this phone is easy to use in one hand (and has a great one-handed mode to make it even easier) along with a spec sheet for days.
-While the Pixel XL is still our favorite for simplicity, the G6 takes some amazing photos, and the OnePlus 3T is a perfect budget option, the S8 does more than all, and most things better.
+While the Huawei P10 is still our favorite for simplicity, the G6 takes some amazing photos, and the OnePlus 5T is a perfect budget option, the S8 does more than all, and most things better.

 Best overall